The Best Natural and Plastic-Free Baby Toys and Products

 The baby study specifically found large amounts of polyethylene terephthalate or PET microplastics.
 PET is likely the plastic you encounter the most and is used in packaging and many household products.
 It’s also very commonly found in the form of polyester fibre.

-We know that synthetic clothing sheds tiny plastic microfibers when washed which are abundant in the ocean and water systems but have also been found all over the world (even the top of Everest), including in the food we eat and in our bodies.
-Polyester and other synthetic fibres are not just in clothing though, but also found in our furniture, carpets, toys and many other products we use daily.
+We know that synthetic clothing sheds plastic microfibres when washed.
+These fibres are now abundant in our ocean and water systems, and have been found all over the world — even the top of Everest.
+Microplastic fibres are also in the food we eat and in our bodies.
+Polyester and other synthetic fibres are not just in our clothing, but also in our furniture, carpets, toys and many other products we use daily.

 Because they are so tiny and often invisible, we can easily consume microplastics — especially true for babies who are exploring the world with their mouths.

-Microplastics are unfortunately all around us, but here are some of the most common microplastic sources in the home and some easy plastic free swaps you can make to reduce the amount your baby encounters and consumes:
+Microplastics are unfortunately all around us, but here are some common microplastic sources in the home that children frequently encounter, and some easy plastic-free swaps you can make to reduce the amount your baby encounters and consumes:

 (please note: some affiliate links are used in this post which means we may get a small commission)